tjphoton/CarND/CarND-Behavioral-Cloning-P3/driving_behavior_cloning_project.md

 With Udacity simulator (the interface is very similar to a video game!), data is collected from mannually driving a car around tracks to mimic good human driving hehavior.
 Image data and steering angles collected from the simulator are used to train a neural network as input and output respectively.
 Keras with TensorFlow backend is used as framework for the building, training, validation and testing on the model.
 The model will then output a steering angle to an autonomous vehicle to drive the car around the track alone the center line without leaving the raod.

+![Car Animation][image1]

 [//]: # (Image References)

+[image1]: ./examples/car.png "Car Animation"
-[image1]: ./examples/Navidia-cnn-architecture.png "Navidia architecture"
+[image2]: ./examples/Navidia-cnn-architecture.png "Navidia architecture"
-[image2]: ./examples/placeholder.png "Grayscaling"
 [image3]: ./examples/placeholder_small.png "Recovery Image"
 [image4]: ./examples/placeholder_small.png "Recovery Image"
 [image5]: ./examples/placeholder_small.png "Recovery Image"